 Category: Christian Zionism

-Having heard the calls for help and seeing the dire conditions there, Pastor Joe Wingo, CEO of Angel Food rallied support Read More
+Mayor Dean Helps Unload as Angels Roll in with Food for the Needy Having heard the calls for help and seeing the dire conditions there, Pastor Joe Wingo, CEO of Angel Food rallied support Read More

 One of my earlier accomplishments and my start working in the world of Christian Evangelists.
 This story was on a former client, Dr. K.A.
 Paul which I helped him get one year after I left the firm I was at, and two months after Dr. Paul brought me on a mission to Haiti to counsel the rebel leader Guy Philippe after he helped hasten Jean-Bertrand Aristide’s departure.
 We also handed out 50 thousand pounds of food to needy people on the streets of Port Au Prince.

 Being in an uncomfortable situation here, having to talk to a rabbi about such issues, I simply stated, “money given to a prostitute for her services.”
 He came back at me with, “What does it mean… what are you paying for, why does it matter?”
 I stared at him, and just restated “it is money paid to a prostitute for her services.”
 The rabbi looked at me, clearly bemused by what he saw as my vacant answer and said, “Services?
 Did she go down to Heshy’s (local coffee shop) and buy you a danish?”
 I gulped.
 All that I could mutter from my mouth, caught somewhere between fighting my instinct to be a wise ass and not wanting to have a conversation with this rabbi about what turning tricks is all about, was “Rabbi, if you’re not clear, I don’t think that I should be the one to tell you.”
 Bobo spit his soda out of his mouth laughing.
 Sure it was funny, but I got kicked out of class and “expelled” for it.